Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 These rules guarantee the validator does not sign anything that is slashable.

-## Migrate the slash protection file
+## Migrate the slashing protection file

-Use the Teku command line options to [import] or [export] the slash protection file.
+Use the Teku command line options to [import] or [export] the slashing protection file.
 Alternatively you can manually migrate or create the database.

 ### Between Teku nodes

-If moving a validator from one Teku node to another, you can manually migrate the slash protection file.
+If moving a validator from one Teku node to another, you can manually migrate the slashing protection file.

 For example, to manually move the file from node A to node B: